How to Create the Best Labels and Packaging Using Color Psychology [Infographic]

 You don't have to rely on your design to make your label something special.
-There's a world of options out there — labels are available in a variety of different colors and materials, too.
+There's a world of options out there — labels are available in a variety of materials, too.

 Consider how a full-color label can help increase the perceived worth of your product and the influence of these different materials.
 For some basic uses and associations of uniquely colored label paper, we've got you (and your products) covered.

 When white is added to a pure color, the result is a lighter and paler version.
 While these pastels aren't as intense as their predecessor, they serve a uniquely different purpose.
 Pastel colors evoke openness and lightheartedness, as well as come across as soothing.
 They are also often associated with femininity and springtime.